9.1. Classes And Objects

 Although the above class is a simple example, there are several important observations we can make:

 1 You may see some variation in terminology between different authors.
-Historically, authors called the variables declared in a class either member variables or static variables (covered in detail later in the chapter).
-Alternatively, some authors call all variables declared in a class member variables and categorize them as either instance variables or class variables (also detailed later).
+Historically, authors called the variables declared inside a class either a member or a static variable (covered in detail later in the chapter).
+Alternatively, some authors call all variables declared inside a class member variables and further categorize them as either instance variables or class variables (also detailed later).
 I learned and used the first terminology as a professional software engineer.
 Furthermore, static or class variables are uncommon.
 Consequently, I use the first terminology throughout the text but explicitly state when I'm discussing static or class variables.
 The variations also apply to functions, although less commonly.

 Fowler, M. (2004).
 UML distilled: A brief guide to the standard object modeling language.
 Boston: Addison-Wesley.